-The Supreme Being is our Soulmate.
 The Supreme Being is the Perfect Person we've been looking for.
 As we search for our soulmate here on earth, we are actually looking for the Supreme Being.

-Now when we share our relationship with the Supreme Being with others, this is particularly pleasing to Him.
+When we share our relationship with the Supreme Being with others, this is particularly pleasing to Him.
 The Supreme Being enjoys multiple relationships.
 He is pleased when we share with others what we share with Him - love.

-This is the reason Jesus' second most-important instruction is connected to the first:
+This is the reason Jesus' second-most-important instruction is connected to the first:

 “ ‘Love the Lord your God with all your heart and with all your soul and with all your mind.'
 This is the first and greatest commandment.
 And the second is like it: ‘Love your neighbor as yourself.’
 All the Law and the Prophets hang on these two commandments.”
 (Matt.
 22:37-40)And this is the reason why Jesus would be pleased when people come together to praise God, and help to complete his mission of asking everyone to love and serve the Supreme Being.